 5. "Establish democracy in your remote workplace."

 All 4 tips from our People Science team can be implemented only when there is democracy in the workplace comes.
-55% of employees feel their opinions doesn’t matter to their managers6.
+55% of employees feel their opinions doesn’t matter to their managers.
 Apply democratic principles such as voting on important issues, and taking into account everyone’s opinion.
-Use remote tools to connect regularly with key owners or agents of change who have been scaled up to look into everyday operations.
+Use work from home tools to connect regularly with key owners or agents of change who have been scaled up to look into everyday operations.
 When an employee have a say in the business, they tend to have a higher emotional stake in the organization’s success.

 Most organizations traditionally have had a command-and-control approach.
 With Covid-19, it's time to upend these practices and take simple steps such as connecting meaningfully everyday, being transparent, giving individuals autonomy to execute, and encouraging dialogue exchange during decision-making.
 As Vineet Nayar, Former CEO and Vice Chairman of HCL Technologies aptly puts it, “Democratic organizations have a better way of approaching growth and problems because they are innately more collaborative.”